mljar/mljar-supervised/docs/api.md

 Based on `model_time_limit` the time limit for single learner is computed.

 - `algorithms`: The list of algorithms that will be used in the training.

-- `tuning_mode`: The mode for tuning.
-It can be: `Normal`, `Sport`, `Insane`, `Perfect`.
-The names are kept the same as in https://mljar.com application.

-    Each mode describe how many models will be checked:

-    - `Normal` - about 5-10 models of each algorithm will be trained,
-    - `Sport` - about 10-15 models of each algorithm will be trained,
-    - `Insane` - about 15-20 models of each algorithm will be trained,
-    - `Perfect` - about 25-35 models of each algorithm will be trained.

-You can also set how many models will be trained with `set_advanced` method.

 - `train_ensemble`: If true then at the end of models training the ensemble will be created.